darvell/codex-resume/README.md

 `uvx` will download the latest release, create an ephemeral environment, and launch the UI in one command.
 Use the arrow keys to pick a session, `E` to edit extra flags, and `Enter` to resume.

-## Features
+## Features at a Glance

 - Auto-discovers Codex CLI session logs and sorts them by last activity.
+- Live “Last activity” column and preview pane refresh to stay accurate.
-- Displays summaries and multi-line chat previews so “no summary” sessions stay readable.
+- Multi-line chat previews so “no summary” sessions stay readable.
-- Shows rich metadata (CWD, CLI version, log path, event count) in a detail pane.
+- Hide/unhide rows on demand; info modal mirrors the hidden state.
-- Resumes sessions in their recorded working directories, with optional extra CLI arguments.
+- Resumes sessions in their recorded working directories with optional extra args.
-- Provides config helpers for persistent flags via `~/.config/codex-resume/config.json`.
+- Stores default CLI flags in `~/.config/codex-resume/config.json`.

 ## Installation